What's in your garage?

 "Yes, they are.
 Across all our available tiers, we offer building and contents cover for garages and outbuildings, whether detached or attached to the home."

 2. Are there any exclusions/restrictions for garages?

 "If you’re insured on the Admiral tier, we don’t cover theft from garages and outbuildings.
-For Gold and Platinum tier cover, theft from garage and outbuildings is covered subject to policy terms."
+For Gold and Platinum tier cover, theft from garage and outbuildings is covered subject to the policy limit and cover exclusions."

 3. I want to convert my garage – do I need to tell you?

-"Yes, it’s important we know about any renovation work.
-That way, we can let you know what’s covered during and after the conversion, so you have peace of mind in case any unforeseen problems come up."
+"Yes, it’s important we know about any renovation work before it begins.
+That way, we can check if cover can continue and if so, let you know what’s covered during and after the conversion, so you have peace of mind in case any unforeseen problems come up."